mssola/todo/README.md

 Last but not least, this application can be deployed to Heroku.
 Here are some notes about it:

-* This application uses PostgreSQL, so in you have to setup PostgreSQL in Heroku as well.
+* This application uses PostgreSQL, so you have to setup PostgreSQL in Heroku as well.
 * Even though this application uses Sass, it has the resulting compiled CSS files in it.
 This is done this way so we don't have to mess with Sass on